RealKinetic/locust_k8s/Blog_part_1.md

     $ gcloud container clusters delete example-cluster

 # Part 1 Complete
 We now have a working example_server and a Locust file to run against that server.
 And while Locust is multi-threaded and can create a decent amount of traffic it is limited by the single machine's resources.
 Even pushing it to a powerful hosted machine is going to hit limitations.
 The true power of Locust comes in its ability to distribute out over multiple machines.
-However creating clustered enviornments can be a bit of a pain.
-Thankfully GKE makes this a pretty simple process.
-In part two we'll walkthrough leveraging Google Compute Enging (Kubernetes) and Locust's distributed mode to give us a maintainable distributed environment to run our load tests from.
+However creating clustered environments can be a bit of a pain.
+Thankfully GKE makes this a simple process.
+In part two we'll walk through leveraging Google Compute Engine (Kubernetes) and Locust's distributed mode to give us a maintainable distributed environment to run our load tests from.